Philip-21/CSC419/readme.md

 #### 2. Implement the Database Application

 A. Application Stack
-        Backend: The system will use a server-side language like  Golang  or Python (Flask/FastAPI) for handling
+    Backend: The system will use a server-side language like Golang for handling
     database operations and API requests.

 B. CRUD Operations
     The application will support the following core operations:
         1. Create: Add new records (e.g., register patients or schedule appointments).
         2. Read: Retrieve data (e.g., view patient appointments or doctor lists).
         3. Update: Modify existing records (e.g., update patient information).
         4. Delete: Remove obsolete records (e.g., outdated appointments).
 C. Software Documentation
     API documentation will be generated using Swagger, providing details of endpoints and enabling testing via an interactive interface.